 In this site, the Bible denotes the Word of God in the original languages.
-For the Hebrew Old Testament, the text of the St. Petersburg codex is used (the manuscript B19A, also known as the Leningrad codex).
-This is the text commonly used by modern translations of the Old Testament.
+For the Hebrew Old Testament, the Aleppo Codex and the St. Petersburg Codex are used (the St. Petersburg Codex is the manuscript B19A, also known as the Leningrad Codex).
+The Aleppo Codex may be downloaded here.
+The St. Petersburg Codex is the text commonly used by modern translations of the Old Testament.
 It may downloaded here.
 For the Greek New Testament, the 1550 Stephanus (Robert Estienne) edition is used.
 This corresponds to the text of some of the older Bible translations, such as the KJV.
 It may be consulted here.

 Verse numbers in the English and Hebrew Bibles do not always coincide.
 For example, Ps 18:2 in the English Bible corresponds to Ps 18:3 in the Hebrew Bible.
 All verse numbers on this site correspond to the English Bible, including all verse numbers used when referring to the Hebrew text.
 However, when verse numbers differ and there is a reference to the Hebrew text, Hebrew verse numbers are written between parentheses.
 For example, Ps 18:2 (18:3) is a reference to Ps 18:2 indicating that the verse has the number 18:3 in the Hebrew Bible.

 Unless otherwise mentioned, scripture quotations are taken from the KJV.
 However, when examining the meaning of a passage in the original language, the proposed translations belong to the author, unless otherwise stated.
 In addition to the KJV, other versions have been used when the KJV text is difficult to understand or when other translations appear to follow more closely the original language text.